TheAceAdmin/the-ace-website/docs/README.md

 ## Development

 To modify the membership form:
-- Edit `membership-form.html` for the standalone form
+- Edit `pages/membership-form.html` for the standalone form
-- Edit `index.html` for the main website integration
+- Edit `pages/index.html` for the main website integration
 - The form uses React components with hooks for state management

+### File Paths

+When referencing assets from HTML pages in the `pages/` directory:
+- CSS files: `../styles/filename.css`
+- Images: `../assets/images/filename.png`
+- Videos: `../assets/videos/filename.mp4`
+- Documents: `../assets/documents/filename`
+- Other pages: `./filename.html` (relative to pages directory)

 ## Notes